chicory root

 You've always been told to eat your fruits and vegetables.
 But why is that exactly?

 English, please?
-In other words, they help your body function while defending it against daily toxins and stressors.
+In other words, they help your body function while defending it against daily stressors.

 Inulin